Kong/docs.konghq.com/app/konnect/vitals/analyze.md

 ---

-In the Service Hub, the Service, Service version, and Route graphs provide dynamic graphs with up to 12 hours of data.
+In the Service Hub, the Service, Service version, and Route graphs provide dynamic graphs with up to 30 days of data.
 To view data beyond this time frame, export the data into a comma-separated values (CSV) file.

 You can generate and export a CSV file for: